Saturday, December 9, 2017

 SAINT OF ANTINOUS

-ON June 8th the Religion of Antinous commemorates the flamboyantly gay man who is the father of modern archaeology, our own Saint Johann Joachim Winckelmann.
+TODAY is the 300th anniversary of the birth of the flamboyantly gay man who is the father of modern archaeology, our own Saint Johann Joachim Winckelmann.

 Born in Stendal, Germany, on December 9, 1717, he is called the father of modern archaeology because of his scientific studies of the excavations of Pompeii and Herculaneum in Italy.